Gan (Addu Atoll): British base

-The Japanese remained unaware of the base’s existence until their plans for expansion in South-east Asia had come to nothing, even during their carrier raids in the Indian Ocean in April 1942.
-Later in the war, submarine reconnaissance established the base’s existence.
+The Japanese remained unaware of the base's existence until their plans for expansion in South-east Asia had come to nothing, even during their carrier raids in the Indian Ocean in April 1942.
+Later in the war, submarine reconnaissance established the base's existence.
 Despite openings into the lagoon being permanently closed by anti-submarine nets, the German U-boat U-183 torpedoed the tanker British Loyalty in March 1944 (she had been previously torpedoed and sunk at Diego Suarez in May 1942, but was raised and towed to Addu for use as an oil storage vessel); this was a long-range shot from outside the atoll through a gap in the anti-torpedo nets.
 Although seriously damaged, the tanker did not sink.
 She was not fully repaired but kept as a Ministry of War Transport Oil Fuel Storage Vessel.
 There was significant oil pollution after this incident and British personnel were used to clean the lagoon, but they were only partially successful.

 On 5 January 1946, British Loyalty was scuttled southeast of Hithadhoo Island in the Addu Atoll lagoon.
 Despite the fact that she is still leaking oil, she has become a popular diving location.

 In 1957, the naval base was transferred to the Royal Air Force.
 From 1957, during the Cold War, it was used as an outpost as RAF Gan.
 The base remained in intermittent service until 1976, when British Forces withdrew.

 From Gan Island several rockets of the Kookaburra type were launched from a pad at 0°41' S and 73°9' E.

 Most of the employees who had experience working for the British military spoke fluent English.
 When the base at Gan was closed for good, they turned to the nascent tourism industry for employment.
 As a result, there was an influx of Addu people to Malé seeking employment in the nearby resorts and also looking for education for their children.

 After the British military left, the airstrip was neglected and remained almost unused for many decades.
-Recently it has been developed into what is now Gan International Airport.
+Recently it has been developed into what is now Gan International Airport and also has a tourist resort, Equator Village.

 Climate

-Gan has a tropical rainforest climate (Af) with heavy rainfall year-round.
+Gan has a tropical rainforest climate (Köppen: Af) with heavy rainfall year-round.